-The considerations for a domain registrar include:
+The considerations for a domain registrar include the following:

 - Your budget